DHTMLX/docs-kanban/docs/api/config/js_kanban_locale_config.md

 ### Description

 @short: Optional.
-An object with the built-in or custom locale of Kanban
+An object of a custom locale of Kanban

 :::info
-The **locale** object includes all labels of Kanban with the corresponding translations
+The **locale** object needs to include all labels of Kanban and Toolbar with the corresponding translations.
 :::

 ### Usage